pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

 *Elastic Load Balancers*
+  * per region.
+Can combine with Global accelerator for cross-region traffic.
+That requires ELB and workload created in each region

   * ELBs send traffic to AWS and on-prem resources.
 Unlike Route 53, they use resource IP addresses and you don't get to specify policies